shehasamaraweera/shehasamaraweera/README.md

 ## 🌱 Closing Note

-I am currently focused on building a strong foundation in web development and improving step by step through practice, consistency, and real projects.
+2026 is focused on consistent learning, real project building, and improving step by step as a developer.
+Every project here represents progress, not perfection.